Let’s travel to the most amazing country on Earth!

 Visiting the Borghese Gallery in Rome

 A space rich in art and history.
 Immersed in the gardens of Villa Borghese, the gallery is an ark of beauty for humanity.
-Galleria Borghese (Borghese Gallery) is one of the treasures that few cities in the world can boast of, among others.
-It is located in the vegetation of the Romans’ most beloved public park.
+Galleria Borghese (Borghese Gallery) is one of the treasures that few cities in the world can boast of, among others, is located in the vegetation of the Romans’ most loved public park most.
 And is it really worth visiting the Galleria Borghese (Borghese Gallery) in Rome?
 Here at Your Travel to Italy with Ana Patricia you make the trip of your dreams!!!
 ALSO: see our “Accommodation in Italy – Tips for your holidays!”

 Introduction

 The Galleria Borghese (Borghese Gallery) is a work of art that contains many others, a treasure wanted by Scipione Borghese, during the 17th century.
-Villa Borghese, outside Porta Pinciana (Pinciana Gate), inside the gallery, appeared in the beginning of the 17th century, around an initial possession of the family, which was gradually attached to other lands until the constitution of a huge park.
-Also read How to book the Galleria Borghese using the Rom Pass!
+Villa Borghese, outside Porta Pinciana (Pinciana gate), inside the gallery, appeared in the beginning of the 17th century, around an initial possession of the family, which were gradually attached to other lands until the constitution of a huge park.
+Also read How to book the Galleria Borguese using the Rom Pass!

 1) Visiting the Borghese Gallery in Rome: ABOUT BORGHESE

-The rapid rise of the Borghese, of Sienese origin, in the context of the Roman Empire culminated in the election of the Pontiff Camillo (1605–1621), who, under the name of Paul V, started the great era of urban interventions and extraordinary collection ventures.
-The main protagonist of this scenario and of the diplomatic and ceremonial representation of the ecclesiastical court was the pope’s favorite nephew, Cardinal Scipione Caffarelli Borghese.
-Scipione can be considered a talent scout, like Caravaggio and Gian Lorenzo Bernini.
+The rapid rise of Borghese, of Sienese origin, in the context of the Roman Empire, culminated in the election of the Pontiff Camillo (1605-1621), who, under the name of Paul V, started the great era of urban interventions and extraordinary collection ventures.
+The main protagonist of this scenario, and of the diplomatic and ceremonial representation of the ecclesiastical court, was the pope’s favorite nephew, Cardinal Scipione Caffarelli Borghese.
+Scipione can be considered a talent scout like Caravaggio and Gian Lorenzo Bernini.

 2) Visiting the Borghese Gallery in Rome: WORKS OF CARAVAGGIO AND BERNINI